tendermint/tendermint/spec/abci++/abci++_methods.md

     * The `height`, `time`, and `proposer_address` values match the values from the header of the proposed block.
-    * `RequestPrepareProposal` contains a preliminary set of transactions `txs` that Tendermint considers to be a good block proposal, called _raw proposal_.
+    * `RequestPrepareProposal` contains a preliminary set of transactions `txs` that Tendermint retrieved from the mempool, called _raw proposal_.
 The Application can modify this set via `ResponsePrepareProposal.tx_records` (see [TxRecord](#txrecord)).
         * The Application _can_ reorder, remove or add transactions to the raw proposal.
 Let `tx` be a transaction in `txs`: